 - Defensive roles of our cell membranes.

-Zinc Deficiency Symptoms: Food Allergies
+5. Food Allergies

 Adrenal fatigue brought on by chronic stress can cause calcium, magnesium and zinc deficiencies, which aid in elevating histamine levels.
 (10) Zinc deficiency puts the body in the situation in which histamine is released into the surrounding tissue fluids.
 This is significant for two reasons: